-In accordance with Section 53600 et seq. of the Government Code of the State of California, the authority to invest public funds not required for the immediate needs of the agency is expressly delegated to the Orange County Local Agency Formation Commission (OC LAFCO) for subsequent re-delegating to the OCLAFCO Executive Committee and the Executive Officer.
+In accordance with California Government Code Section 56300 et seq., the authority to invest public funds not required for the immediate needs of the agency is expressly delegated to the Orange County Local Agency Formation Commission (OC LAFCO).
+The Commission may also delegate this responsibility to the OC LAFCO Executive Committee and the Executive Officer.